Lateral Approach to Distal Humerus

 - There is No Internervous plane for Lateral Approach to Distal Humerus.

-- The dissection is carried out between the triceps muscle (radial nerve) and brachioradialis muscle (radial nerve).
+- The dissection is carried out between the triceps muscle and brachioradialis muscle which is both are innervated by the radial nerve.

 - Incise the deep fascia in line with the skin incision.